ctu-vras/cras_septentrio_gnss_driver/README.md

 pitch), but the third angle is always reported as zero.
 Covariance of the invalid angles is set to (2*pi)^2.
 Also, the angular velocities are added to this IMU message.
 Accelerations are not used.

+## Udev rules

+To ensure stable configuration of the unit that doesn't change every boot, install the included udev rule `80-cras-septentrio-gps.rules` into `/etc/udev/rules.d` .
+This rule, however, only supports one unit connected via USB at a time, so remember that if you would work with multiple units.

 ## Nodelets

 ### cras_septentrio_gnss_driver/process